xiaoxianyu-office/mm/Skills/Start.md

 Skills
 ======

 Skills are an integral feature of MythicMobs.
-All mobs (and items if you have the [Artifacts] add-on) are able to have skills of various types that can be triggered under different circumstances with varying conditions.
+All mobs (and items if you have the [Crucible] add-on) are able to have skills of various types that can be triggered under different circumstances with varying conditions.
 The MythicMob skill system is quite intuitive once you get used to it, and can be used to create anything from simple mobs to incredibly complex bosses.

 Skills are made up of several distinct parts: